-- OpenShift Container Platform (OCP) 4.x or later with administrator privileges. - You must first follow the steps in Installing the APIcast operator on OpenShift .
+- OpenShift Container Platform (OCP) 4.x or later with administrator privileges. - You followed the steps in Installing the APIcast operator on OpenShift .

 - 1. Log in to the OCP console using an account with administrator privileges. - 2.
 Click Operators > Installed Operators - 3.
 Click the APIcast Operator from the list of Installed Operators. - 4.
 Click the APIcast > Create APIcast